Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ![](.//media/image24.jpeg)&nbsp;

-Change “Name” by typing into this field.
+Change "Name" by typing into this field.
 The download key and ‘Group’ are not changeable.
-The ‘***Status***’ of an assessment will be highlighted in yellow as either “Active” or “Archived” – which you can change by clicking on the button (when the button is yellow, it is selected).
+The ‘***Status***’ of an assessment will be highlighted in yellow as either "Active" or "Archived" – which you can change by clicking on the button (when the button is yellow, it is selected).
 This setting only affects whether an assessment is included into an APK file.
 An assessment’s status has no effect on data – both